Raccoonpox virus: Genome replication cycle

 Entry into Cell: The virion attaches to the cell surface as the viral proteins come into contact with host cell glycosaminoglycan receptors and is taken into the cell through endocytosis.
 From here it must enter into the cytoplasm.
 The replication of RCN occurs in the cytoplasm- never in the nucleus.

 Replication and Transcription: The replication and transcription of the viral genome occur in the cytoplasm.
 Genome replication begins with the uncoating of the virus core as it comes into contact with the plasma membrane.
 Once uncoated, the viral DNA is expressed and replication follows.
 Replication of the RCN genome occurs through the strand displacement method.

 Assembly and Release: Viral assembly occurs in the cytoplasm.
 The release of the mature virus particle always results in lysing of the host cell.

 Modulation of host processes

 RCN has a negative effect on the mRNA synthesis of the host cell.

 Identification

 RCN isolated from 2 of 92 raccoons in Maryland, proposed to be an orthopoxvirus when it was noted that a RCN hemagglutinin preparation reacted with VV (vaccinia virus) hyperimmune rabbit serum.
 However, it was later reported that sera from 22 of the raccoons reacted highly with a RCN hemagglutinin preparation, but hemagglutinin preparations of VV or monkeypox virus (MPV) showed little or no cross-reactivity.

-Identify via agglutination with cardiolipin sensitive chicken erythrocytes.
+Identification can be performed via agglutination with cardiolipin sensitive chicken erythrocytes.